 Must see also: Most popular node js framework 2016

 AngularJS was born in 2009 as a component of a more immensely colossal commercial product, called GetAngular.
 Shortly after, Misko Hevery, one of the engineers who founded GetAngular, managed to reconstitute a web application that consisted of 17 thousand lines of code and took 6 months to develop in a mere 3 weeks utilizing just GetAngular.
-Reducing the size of the application to just about 1,000 lines of code convinced Google to commence sponsoring the project, turning it into the open-source AngularJS we ken today.
+Reducing the size of the application to just about 1,000 lines of code convinced Google to commence sponsoring the project, turning it into the open-source AngularJS today.
 Amongst Angular’s unique and innovative features are two-way data bindings, dependency injection, facile-to-test code and elongating the HTML dialect by utilizing directives.

 HTML is great for declaring static documents, but it falters when we endeavor to utilize it for declaring dynamic views in web-applications.
 AngularJS lets you elongate HTML lexicon for your application.
 The resulting environment is extraordinarily expressive, readable, and expeditious to develop.